 New Orleans offers many ways to reconnect with Mother Nature.
 Interested in a scenic stroll?
 Take a walk along Bayou St. John, along the Couturie Forest Trail, or enjoy some time among the oak trees of Audubon Park.

 The crown jewel of the city’s outdoor spaces is City Park.
 One of its many treasures is the New Orleans Botanical Garden.
 The Botanical Garden is one of the last remaining public garden designs from the Works Progress Administration, and it features over 2,000 plant species.
 The Botanical Garden’s Japanese Garden is a peaceful garden sanctuary with traditional Japanese garden characteristics.
-The China Lights outdoor exhibit, which features colorful light displays, handmade from silk by Chinese artists, is on view in the Botanical Garden until May 1.

 Urban Farms & Local Nurseries